IT2901-G06/VR-in-construction-workplace/README.md

 1. Set the `Tracking Origin Type` according to the explanation in [Simulator crashing / showing black screen](#simulator-crashing--showing-black-screen).
 2. Toggle the Meta XR Simulator button just to the left of the Unity play button.
+3. When you have clicked play and the simulator is running, be sure to change from using controllers to hands.

+## How to run tests

+> ⚠️ **Warning:** Disable the Meta XR Simulator when running tests.

+1. In the application toolbar, click `Window` -> `General` -> `Test Runner`.
+2. In the popup window including the test runner, you can choose from running "Edit Mode" tests and "Play Mode" tests.
+3. Either run the specific tests you want by selecting one or more and then clicking "Run Selected", or click "Run All" to run all tests.

 ## Common pitfalls